ForceNovas/novasability/README.md

 # Usage

 !create_roles - Makes Dota 2 heroes roles.
-Be careful - discord may give you cooldown if u will use it often! __For safety, can be only used in full "novasability.py" program.__
+Be careful - discord may give you cooldown if u will use it often!

+__For safety, !create_roles can be only used in full "novasability.py" program.__

 !list_heroes - Lists avaliable heroes